I Am Possible at Cochise College

 From the first semester, we have committed to serving citizens throughout the county.
-Our two campuses and three centers are located in an area rich in history, cultural diversity and natural beauty.
-Classes also are offered online, and, under a contract with Santa Cruz County, we began offering classes there in fall 2003.
+Our two campuses and five centers are located in an area rich in history, cultural diversity and natural beauty.
+Classes also are offered online.
 Fort Huachuca and Sierra Vista grew rapidly since the 1960s, and, after several years of providing classes in a network of temporary locations, we opened the Sierra Vista Campus on North Colombo Avenue in 1978.
-Our centers in Benson, Nogales and Willcox provide classes, computer labs, library access, distance learning, admissions, registration, placement assessment and financial aid services to students in those areas.
+Our centers in downtown Sierra Vista, Benson and Willcox provide classes, computer labs, library access, distance learning, admissions, registration, placement assessment and financial aid services to students in those areas.

 Driven by teaching and learning, access and diversity, and the use of technology and innovative instruction, we now focus on the college as a learning community.
 We continue to expand general education programs while also addressing the needs of the healthcare and technology industries.
-In addition, our community-directed programs include Adult Education, the Career Services Center, the Center for Economic Research, the Small Business Development Center, and Workforce Training and Community Education.
+In addition, our community-directed programs include Adult Education, the Career Services Center, the Small Business Development Center, and Workforce Training and Community Education.

 Retired Cochise College instructor Jack Ziegler has authored two books about the history of Cochise College.